yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-DiagnosticReport-intro.md

    - Longer term it is anticipated that the messaging infrastructure will be enhanced to also support "url" links to a separately saved document - with this then becoming the preferred mechanism due to the reduced message size.
 (See [DocumentReference](StructureDefinition-Interweave-DocumentReference.html) for further guidance on providing url links)
    - A particular issue for Diagnostic Reports is that the underlying source for many diagnostic reports is messages extracted from a text-based lab or RIS system.
      - The ***strongly preferred*** approach is to reformat textual reports as HTML - as this is an interoperable standard which guarantees consistent presentation across any consumer system
+     - It is also important to ensure that any such text is HTML Encoded - for example to make sure that characters such as "<" in the report do not cause problems when displaying.
-     - In some cases this may be relatively easy to do - for example if the report is already structured as separate lines which can be simply "decorated" with HTML tags
+     - In some cases this presentation as HTML may be relatively easy to do - for example if the report is already structured as separate lines which can be simply "decorated" with HTML tags
      - In other cases it may be much more difficult to format the report text - for example if the original report is structured as a single block of text containing various escape characters.
 Tackling this is, however, a key part of a Data Provider's work in offering their reports in an interoperable format for wider sharing.
-     - It is also important to ensure that any such text is HTML Encoded - for example to make sure that characters such as "<" in the report do not cause problems when displaying.

-4. **Result** - this allows for (semi) structured results to be offered in the form of a list of Observations.
+5. **Result** - this allows for (semi) structured results to be offered in the form of a list of Observations.
 Whilst some types of Diagnostic Report are purely textual, for others these structured Observations are extremely important.

     ***Note: The relevant Observations for different types of report, and tips for populating from common Radiology and Lab systems is potentially a topic for a further paper in its own right***